UA-Smart-Signage-Platform/Documentation-Website/docs/documentation/setting-up-development.md

     git clone https://github.com/UA-Smart-Signage-Platform/Media-Player && cd Media-Player
     ```

-2. (Optional, Recommended) Create the config manually (if you don't do this, the program is gonna open an hotspot on startup)
+2. (Optional, Recommended) Create the config manually and generate the uuid file (this prevents the program from going into the user configuration which turns off your wifi to create an Hotspot).
+There is an [open issue](https://github.com/UA-Smart-Signage-Platform/Media-Player/issues/24) to implemente this as a feature.
     ```
-    cp default_config.ini config.ini
+    cp default_config.ini config.ini && uuidgen > uuid
     ```

 3. (Optional) Edit the values inside `config.ini`, for more information visit the [config page](../media-player-config/)